codeconscious/game-of-life-cli/README.md

 ## TODO

-* Add game settings to the final output (for Windows, which doesn't allow scrolling back up)
 * Adding and editing application settings
 * Allow submitting seeds manually (maybe)
 * Check the possibility of higher resolution